Learn about the concentration study options for bachelor's degree in clinical laboratory science at KU.

-Medical laboratory scientist certification, MLS(ASCP), is required by most hospitals to work in a clinical laboratory.
-There may be opportunities for the medical laboratory scientist to cross-train in molecular biotechnology while working in the clinical lab without holding the molecular biotechnology, MB(ASCP), certification.
-Those with MB(ASCP) certification are highly sought after for molecular-based positions.
+The medical laboratory scientist certification, MLS(ASCP), is required by most hospitals to work in a clinical laboratory.
+Those with the diagnostic molecular scientist certification, MB(ASCP), are highly sought after for molecular-based positions.

 Students opting to complete both concentrations will take the molecular biotechnology courses first (in the final spring semester) followed by the clinical concentration during the summer and fall semesters.
-Graduation is delayed until December for those students opting to complete both options as it requires an additional 16 weeks to complete the clinical courses.
+Graduation is delayed until December for those students completing both options because it requires an additional 16 weeks to complete the clinical courses.

-The clinical concentration is designed for students interested in working in a hospital clinical laboratory in areas such as hematology, clinical chemistry, clinical microbiology, and immunohematology (blood bank).
-Certification as an MLS(ASCP) is required for positions in these areas with eligibility for this examination received upon graduation from KU.
+The clinical concentration (PDF) is designed for students interested in working in a hospital clinical laboratory in areas such as hematology, clinical chemistry, clinical microbiology and immunohematology (blood bank).
+Certification as an MLS(ASCP) is required for most positions in these areas with eligibility for this examination received upon graduation from KU.

-The clinical concentration students spend their final semester (16 weeks) at an affiliated hospital laboratory rotating through each laboratory department.
-During this time, the concepts and skills learned during lectures and student labs are applied in a real-world setting.
+The clinical concentration students spend their final semester at an affiliated clinical laboratory.
+They are able to apply the knowledge acquired at KU in a real-world setting.
 Students work directly with practicing medical laboratory scientists to gain on-the-job experience prior to entering the job market.

 Molecular Biotechnology Concentration

-The molecular biotechnology concentration combines diagnostic skills with entry-level research skills.
-It is a rapidly growing area in the diagnostic laboratory where DNA, RNA, and proteins are extracted, amplified, and analyzed to detect genetic and infectious diseases.
-Students choosing this option will be trained in the latest techniques of DNA and RNA amplification, blotting techniques, and separation of proteins using electrophoresis.
-This is a good choice for students interested in forensics, research, and diagnosis of genetic and infectious disease.
+The molecular biotechnology concentration (PDF) combines diagnostic skills with entry-level research skills.
+Students choosing this option will learn molecular diagnostic techniques.
+This is a good choice for students interested in research and diagnosis of genetic and infectious diseases.

-Work environments include top research facilities, hospital molecular labs, crime labs, and companies that combine diagnostic testing with research to create new testing methodologies.
+Work environments for graduates with MB(ASCP) certification include top research facilities, hospital molecular labs, and companies that combine diagnostic testing with research to create new testing methodologies.